Ready to take your Boater Exam®?

 To legally operate a pleasure craft on the water in Canada, all boaters must pass a Transport Canada accredited boater exam®.
 The boater exam® is taken to obtain a pleasure craft operators card.
-September 15th 2009 is the final deadline.
-After this date all boaters and pleasure craft operators must have passed an accredited boater exam® and posses a valid pleasure craft operator card.
+All boaters and pleasure craft operators must have passed an accredited boater exam® and possess a valid pleasure craft operator card.

 No. Private companies administer all courses and tests and issue all cards.